valgur/velodyne_decoder/README.md

 ## Installation

 Wheels are available from PyPI for Linux, MacOS and Windows.
-Python versions 2.7 and 3.6+ are supported.
+Python versions 3.7+ are supported.

 ```bash
 pip install velodyne-decoder